kkuchta/css-only-chat/README.md

 - Because the data-sending and data-receiving happens on different threads, we need inter-thread communication.
 That sounds like work, so we'll just use Redis pubsub for that.

 ### FAQ
-**What inspired this?** This [clever tweet](https://twitter.com/davywtf/status/1124130932573839360) by davywtf.
+**What inspired this?** Chernobyl, Hindenburg, The Tacoma Narrows Bridge...

+**Really?** No, it was this [clever tweet](https://twitter.com/davywtf/status/1124130932573839360) by davywtf.

 **Why's your code suck** Why do _you_ suck?

 **No but really** Because I was mostly making this up as I went.
 There's a lot of exploratory coding here that I only minimally cleaned up.
+If I rebuilt it I'd store the UI state for a client in redis and just push it out in its entirety when needed via a single generic screen-updating mechanism.

 **What could go wrong with this technique?** Broken by browser bg-image handling changes; long-request timeouts; running out of threads; fast-clicking bugs; generic concurrency headaches; poor handling by proxies; it's crazy inaccessible; etc etc

 **Should I use this in real life?** Dear god yes.
-**